soyart/notes/pages/Go language.md

 						  ```
 						- This P now has its own private stack memory (`stackcache`), and heap memory `mcache`
 						- `stackcache` and `mcache` are only private to P, and the goroutines running on P are share these 2 memory objects
-						- > Note: Exactly 1 goroutine is running on a P at any given microsecond.
+						- > Note: At any given time, exactly 1 goroutine is running on a P
 						  > This means that there's **NO concurrent access** to P (like context switching)
 						- Context switching helps isolate each goroutine's memory
 							- To prevent goroutine G2 messing up with goroutine G1, Go sanitizes and untangles the memory all G1's memory out of the P, before putting G2 on P. G1 will only ever see a its memory, not G2's memory, and vice versa: